christiankyle-ching/roomfiles/README.md

 	python manage.py import_avatars
 	python manage.py import_roombg
 	```
 At this point, you can run the local development server, **but uploading files won't work** because it uses `django-googledrive-storage` as the media storage for file uploads.
-This gives
 To set this up, follow the documentation at [django-googledrive-storage](https://django-googledrive-storage.readthedocs.io/en/latest/).
 For the general steps, you need to:
  1. Set up a project and application in a Google Developer Console.
  2. Enable the Google Drive API from the Console.